applications of robotics

 Robotics in healthcare: Precision and operational efficiency

-This is where robotics can help.
-The da Vinci Surgical System, for example, is enabling microsurgical accuracy that surpasses human capabilities.
+One of the most widely used medical robots is the da Vinci Surgical System.
 Developed by Intuitive Surgical, this robotic surgical platform enhances minimally invasive surgery.
 It uses advanced technology to give surgeons greater precision, dexterity, and control compared to traditional methods.

 Likewise, other surgical robots are being developed for even more complex procedures, including those involving the brain and heart.